Catalog

 If None is passed as the index, the view will contain only static columns (among those

 specified) and no index columns.
-It will also contain a single row per partition.
+It will also contain a single row per segment.

 | PARAMETER | DESCRIPTION |